fenago/snowflake-intro/lab10_snowpark_python/getting_started_with_snowpark_python.md

 ## Conclusion

-Through this Quickstart we were able to experience how Snowpark for Python enables you to use familiar syntax and constructs to process data where it lives with Snowflake’s elastic, scalable and secure engine, accelerating the path to production for data pipelines and ML workflows.
+Through this lab we were able to experience how Snowpark for Python enables you to use familiar syntax and constructs to process data where it lives with Snowflake’s elastic, scalable and secure engine, accelerating the path to production for data pipelines and ML workflows.
 Here’s what you were able to complete:

 - Load data into a Snowpark DataFrame
 - Clean and prepare data using the Snowpark DataFrame API